jehans8543/sep10-freedom-project/blog/entry07.md

 After reading my feedback for my presentation, I realized that I have to be more prepared for my presentation, and think of what I'm gonna say beforehand that way I can maintain eye contact with the audience.

+## Expo
+In the middle of in-class presentations the expo happened.
+And luckily for me the expo happened after I finshed the presentation that I gave in class.
+Which made it easier for me to know what I have to improve on, in preperation for the expo.

+The catch was that we couldn't use our slides, and isntead we only had to rely on our website and the _elevator pitch_ that we would have to create.

+The requirements for the elevator pitch was for it to be under a minute and for it to cover all the main points of your website.

 [Previous](entry06.md) | [Next](entry08.md)

 [Home](../README.md)